Which approach involves defining acceptance tests in the stakeholders' domain language?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-The approach that involves defining acceptance tests in the stakeholders' domain language is acceptance test-driven development (ATDD).
-This methodology emphasizes collaboration among various stakeholders, including customers, developers, and testers, to clearly define the expected behavior of the system before development begins.
+The approach that involves defining acceptance tests in the stakeholders' domain language is known as acceptance test-driven development (ATDD).
+ATDD emphasizes collaboration between developers, testers, and business stakeholders to ensure that everyone has a shared understanding of the requirements and acceptance criteria for the software being developed.

 Subscribe